NAMADAJR/Phase-1-week-2-codechallange/readme.md

 ### Javascript

 This function first clears the previous list items, then iterates over the shoppingItems array, creating a new list item for each item in the array.
-If an item is marked as completed, it adds a "completed" class to the list item, it allows toggling the completed status of an item
+If an item is marked as completed, it adds a "completed" class to the list item, it allows toggling the completed status of an item.
 ```js
 function renderItems() {
   const list = document.getElementById("shoppingList");